MelihTekcan/solutions_repo/docs/1 Physics/2 Gravity/Problem_2.md

 # Problem 2
-# Escape Velocities and Cosmic Velocities: A Beginner's Guide
+# Escape Velocities and Cosmic Velocities:

 Imagine you're trying to throw a ball so hard that it leaves Earth and never comes back.
 Or picture a rocket zooming into space to orbit the planet or travel to Mars.
 To make these things happen, we need to understand **escape velocity** and **cosmic velocities**.
 These are special speeds that objects need to reach to overcome gravity and move through space.
-This document will explain these concepts in a simple way, show how we calculate them, and use Python to create graphs to visualize them.
-We'll also talk about why these ideas are super important for space exploration.

 ---